Samsung/tizen-docs/docs/application/web/guides/connectivity/download.md

       ```
         For any abandoned download operation, the resources are already released.
 Thus, the download operation cannot be resumed.

-## Checking the download state and information
+## Check the download state and information

 To provide the user access to Internet resources, you must learn how to check the state of a download operation and retrieve relevant information by following these steps: